luciocs/para-casa-inclusivo/README.md

 ## Getting Started

 1. Copy the content from the [para-casa-inclusivo.md](https://github.com/luciocs/para-casa-inclusivo/blob/main/para-casa-inclusivo.md) file.
-2. Open ChatGPT (works well with version 3.5, but achieves better results with GPT 4).
+2. Open ChatGPT (Better results with GPT 4).
 3. Paste the content into the Prompt and follow the instructions.

 ## Usage

 1. Configure your preferences using the `/config` command.
 2. Use `/adapt` to modify existing assignments or `/create` to generate new assignments.
-3. Follow the instructions to input the original assignment or topic.
+3. Follow the instructions to *input the original assignment or topic.
 4. Receive adapted assignments according to your preferences.

+*For larger activities, insert the statement/text first and then the questions for best results.

 ## Contribution